-- Standard Oven: If you have a standard oven, use your normal recipe times and temperatures. - Convection Oven: The convection oven does everything a regular oven can do, but with less energy consumption.
-The oven pre-heats faster, and baking time, temperature settings, and shrinkage are reduced.
+Standard Oven: If you have a standard oven, use your normal recipe times and temperatures.
+Convection Oven: The convection oven does everything a regular oven can do, but with less energy consumption.
+The oven preheats faster, and baking time, temperature settings, and shrinkage are reduced.
+In general, reduce the temperature to 25°F (10°C) from conventional recipes.

-In general, reduce temperature 25°F (10°C) from conventional recipes.
-Check product at half the time of the regular recipe.
+Check the product at half the time of the regular recipe.
 Level pans bake more evenly; warped pans will give uneven baking results.